Manchester City F.C. in international football: 2023 Champions League final

-=Post-treble struggles
+2023–2026

 In August 2023, City won the UEFA Super Cup for the first time in their history, defeating Sevilla 5–4 on penalties after a 1–1 draw in Athens.
 Later that year, the club travelled to Saudi Arabia to participate in the FIFA Club World Cup, prevailing over Fluminense 4–0 in the final.
 This was City's first triumph in the competition, making them world champions at club level.

 Manchester City's defence of their European crown in the 2023–24 UEFA Champions League began strongly, as they won all six of their group stage matches.
 However, they were eliminated in the quarter-finals by Real Madrid, losing on penalties after a 4–4 aggregate draw across the two legs.
 Despite falling short of back-to-back titles, the campaign underlined their consistency in European competition.

 The 2024–25 season saw City struggle to perform in the new league format and they were once again eliminated by Real Madrid in the play-off round for the last 16, failing to reach that stage for the first time since 2012–13.